SwouitAzia/FormsHandler/README.md

 It solves all of these issues by providing a **robust, secure, and extensible form management system** designed for reliability.

-FormsHandler also includes an **optional JSON-UI texture pack** that enhances the visual presentation of Simple Forms, allowing for headers, labels, and dividers to **be displayed between buttons**.
+Planned upcoming features include an **optional JSON-UI texture pack** providing custom form layouts close to the vanilla aesthetic, as well as **[DDUI (Data-Driven UI)](https://learn.microsoft.com/en-us/minecraft/creator/documents/scripting/intro-to-ddui?view=minecraft-bedrock-stable) support**.

 # Overview

 ## General

 FormsHandler gives you **full control over the form lifecycle** through a secure and state-aware management layer:
-- **Automatic form closing** when a player moves, interacts, or performs actions **while a form is open**
+- **Automatic event cancelling** when a player moves, interacts, or performs actions **while a form is open**
 - **Smart validation** ensures responses are only accepted when the form is active and the player is connected
 - Prevents players from **responding to old or invalid forms**, closing them automatically **if inconsistencies are detected**